 - Heat map and more.

 This list is not exhaustive as many statistical analysis papers will include assessment of descriptive (summary) statistics, frequency tables and cross-tabulations.
 We customize the research to the client’s needs and provide not only the output and results but also all raw data, workings, codes written for statistical analysis.
-As a free gift, we developed a product on our website that can help you access more than 1500 variables on almost 200 countries in panel form.
+As a free gift, we developed a Worldbank Data Tool on our website that can help you access more than 1500 variables on almost 200 countries in panel form.
 You no longer have to do data transformation manually.
 This tool will automatically convert the variables you choose into a panel form ready to be fed into statistical software such as Eviews or Stata.

 Why Choose 15 Writers To Help With Your Dissertation